MechaBay

 History

-The AEUG wanted a successor to the Nemo as its mainstay mobile suit to keep up with the newer suits that the Titans were deploying in the war.
-The MSA-004 Nemo II was the prototype for the next generation of the Nemo line.
+The AEUG wanted a successor to the Nemo as its mainstay mobile suit to keep up with the newer suits that the Titans were deploying.
+The MSA-004 Nemo II was developed as the prototype for the next generation of the Nemo line.
 The Nemo II was not adopted by the AEUG for mass production due to undisclosed reasons.
-The design was further developed into the MSA-004K Nemo III prototype that was also not mass produced.
+The design was further developed into the MSA-004K Nemo III prototype that was also not mass-produced.

 Design

-The MSA-004 Nemo II was a prototype mobile suit designed by Anaheim Electronics for the AEUG to replace the successful MSA-003 Nemo design.
-The Nemo II had an upgraded reactor, providing greater power output.
-It had lower propulsion with combined thruster output at 68,600 kg total compared to the 91,600 kg of the Nemo.
-Despite that, it had greater mobility due the more advanced verniers and apogee motors.
+The MSA-004 Nemo II featured an upgraded reactor that provided greater power output compared to the MSA-003 Nemo.
+While it had lower propulsion with combined thruster output at 68,600 kg compared to the 91,600 kg of the Nemo, it achieved greater mobility through more advanced verniers and apogee motors.

-The Nemo II was equipped with a standard panoramic cockpit with linear seat in its torso.
+The mobile suit had a standard panoramic cockpit with linear seat in its torso.

 Armaments

-The MSA-004 Nemo II’s standard weapons was a beam sabre for melee combat.
-It could optionally equip a beam rifle for ranged attack.
+The Nemo II’s standard weapons were a beam saber for melee combat and a beam rifle for ranged attacks.

 60 mm vulcan guns

 A pair of fire-linked 60 mm gatling vulcan guns were mounted on either sides of the Nemo II’s head.
-The guns were similar to the ones introduced in the RX-78-2 Gundam.
+These were similar to the ones used by the RX-78-2 Gundam.

 Beam rifle

-The Nemo II could optionally carry a beam rifle.
-The rilfe was made to conform with AEUG standards, allowing it to be used across different models and generations of AEUG mobile suits.
+The Nemo II could optionally carry a BOWA·BR-S-85-C2 beam rifle.
+The rifle was made to conform with AEUG standards, allowing it to be used across different models and generations of AEUG mobile suits.

 The beam rifle drew its rounds from energy capacitors (E-caps), clips of charged Minovsky particles.
-Minovksy particles broke down matter at a molecular level, allowing the hyper beam rifle bolts to penetrate even the thickest armour.
+Minovksy particles broke down matter at a molecular level, allowing the beam rifle bolts to penetrate even the thickest armor.
 This meant that a single shot could destroy a mobile suit.

 Behind the scenes